PTFS-Europe/koha-ill-koha/README.md

 * Clone the repository into this directory, so you will end up with `Koha/Illbackends/koha-ill-koha`
 * In the `koha-ill-koha` directory switch to the branch you wish to use
 * Activate ILL by enabling the `ILLModule` system preference

+# Caveats

+* The current implimentation requires some inline configuration to be done in the Base.pm file.
+These will be moved into a config screen or file in due course.